 sudo apt-get install cmake

-When download and installation finishes up, you can check the version of cmake by following command
+When download and installation finishes up, you can check the version of cmake by the following command

 sudo apt-get install build-essential